-Bestvendor a software review and rating site, released an Infographic showing some of the most popular Freelancing apps used by Freelancer worldwide.
-Some of these apps are new to me and I’m sure you will also find some interesting apps, which you have never heard of or never used.
+A software review and rating site released an Infographic showing some of the most popular Freelancing apps used by Freelancer worldwide.
+Some of these apps are new to me, and I’m sure you will also find some interesting apps, which you have never heard of or never used.

-Here is a detailed breakdown and descroiption of all the apps, and you can consider installing any of these apps, which suits your need.
+Here is a detailed breakdown and description of all the apps, and you can consider installing any of these apps, which suits your need.

 25 Apps for Freelancers:

-I will also link to some of the previous article that we have covered about these Freelance apps, so that you can learn more about it.
+I will also link to some of the previous articles that we have covered about these Freelance apps so that you can learn more about it.

 A Free Email service by Gmail and I’m sure you don’t need a description for this.
-If you are still using Email services like Yahoo mail or Hotmail, My recommendation would be switch to Gmail and you will never regret it.
-Additionally you might love to add addons like Rapportive and Other Inbox to make most out of it.
+If you are still using Email services like Yahoo Mail or Hotmail, My recommendation would be the switch to Gmail, and you will never regret it.
+Additionally you might love to add add-ons like Rapportive and Other Inbox to make most out of it.

-Another useful Freelance app which supports multiple platform and mobile devices.
-It’s more than just a notes taking application and part of our Best blogging apps for iPad.
-You can find some useful Evertnote tips here.
+Another useful Freelance app that supports multiple platform and mobile devices.
+It’s more than just a notes taking application and part of our Best Blogging apps for iPad.
+You can find some useful Evernote tips here.

-How cool it is to use an Email address under your name, Google apps is a free service offered by Google which will let you create your own Email address using your domain address.
+How cool it is to use an Email address under your name, Google Apps is a free service offered by Google which will let you create your Email address using your domain address.
 We have already shared few guides, and you can refer to them below to get started.

-- How to create Email id of your domain using Google apps
+- How to create a professional Email id of your domain using Google Apps

 - How to setup Google apps standard in Bluehost hosting

-A perfect free tool to manage your calender.
-Syncs across all the devices and helps in increasing productivity.
-Additionally, you can set Facebook birthday reminder using this tool.
+A perfect free tool to manage your calendar.
+Syncs across all the devices and help in increasing productivity.

-Though I’m big fan of Aweber for Email marketing, but Aweber is also one of the top in the list as they offer free Email list for first 1000 users.
-Perfect way to start building your list and one of the best Aweber alternative.
+Though I’m the big fan of Aweber for Email marketing, Aweber is also one of the tops in the list as they offer free Email list for first 1000 users.
+The perfect way to start building your list and one of the best Aweber alternative.

 And rest of the list: